-Species richness was below 2017 and benchmark levels for most plots and the mean species richness was also lower (refer Figure 3.1).
+Species richness was below year 2 and benchmark levels for all plots and the mean species richness was also lower (refer Figure 3.1).
 The groundcover forb component of the vegetation seems to have been the most reduced with many previously recorded annual and short-lived perennial species no longer apparent.